hugoruivo/bookslist/README.md

 //Controls the minimum number of entries to load each time var MIN_ENTRIES_TO_LOAD = 100;
 ```
+After that put all your content inside your http server and load it.

 ##Licence
 This project is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License) so feel free to hack away :)